410757864530-dead-salmonids/cluster/README.md

 # Cluster: A Clunky, Shoddily-Made, Cobbled-Together and Convoluted Modular Bot Framework for Discordrb

-Cluster is a modular bot framework I made for [discordrb](https://github.com/meew0/discordrb).
+Cluster is a modular bot framework I made for [discordrb](https://github.com/meew0/discordrb), partially inspired by [gemstone](https://github.com/z64/gemstone).

 I really only made it for two reasons: